jmalmeid/kube-static-egress-ip/README.md

 *static-egress-ip* provides a solution with which a cluster operator can define an egress rule where a set of pods whose outbound traffic to a specified destination is always SNAT'ed with a configured static egress IP. *static-egress-ip* provides this functionality in Kubernetes native way using custom rerources.

 For e.g. below is a sample definition of a `staticegressip` custom resource defined by *static-egress-ip*.
-In this example all outbound traffic, from the pods belonging to service `frontend`, to destination IP `4.2.2.2` will be SNAT'ed to use 100.137.146.100 as source IP.
-So all the traffic from selected pods to 4.2.2.2 is seen as if they are all coming from 100.137.146.100
+In this example all outbound traffic, from the pods belonging to service `frontend`, to all destination IP `0.0.0.0/0` will be SNAT'ed to use redirect to 10.0.0.3 as source IP.
+So all the traffic from selected pods to 0.0.0.0/0 is seen as if they are all coming from 10.0.0.3

 ```yaml
 apiVersion: staticegressips.io/v1alpha1